nvdaaddons/DevGuide/readme.md

 * Keyboard input (keyboardHandler.py): Supports entering commands from the keyboard.
 * Logging facility (logHandler.py): Allows a module to write logs to be viewed by a developer or a user via Log Viewer.
 * Mouse support (mouseHandler.py): Supports mouse commands.
 * NVDA objects collection (NVDAObjects): A collection of NVDA objects or controls used in many applications and standards such as UIA (User Interface Automation).
+Some objects require special actions to be performed, and these are specified in behaviors module in NvDA objects package.
+* Review facility (review.py): assists with working with review cursor.
 * Scripts support (scriptHandler.py): Handles scripts, methods executed due to the user pressing keyboard commands and other input.
 * Speech output (speech.py): Controls speech output.
 * Synthesizer driver support (synthDriverHandler.py): This is the core module needed for speech synthesizer add-ons.